scania/corporate-ui-react/README.md

 # Corporate UI in React application

-## How to run this project

-1. Clone the project
-2. Run `npm i` to install package dependencies
-3. Run `npm start`.

-   The app will run in the development mode.<br>
-   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-4. `npm run build`

-   Builds the app for production to the `build` folder.<br>
-   It correctly bundles React in production mode and optimizes the build for the best performance.
-   The build is minified and the filenames include the hashes.<br>
-   Your app is ready to be deployed!

-## Setup Corporate UI in React Application

 To include Corporate UI components in React application, follow these steps:

 1. From the command line, install `corporate-ui-dev` package from NPM.
 In the project folder, run `npm i corporate-ui-dev` from the command line.